petermp79/coding-challenges/README.md

-say it out loud "CODING TEST SUCKS" and bring this issue to your congress men/women as this practice could potentially be used as a tool for discrimination, e.g. age, gender, race, etc. Not to mention, it puts some people in disadvantages, e.g. sensitive people who are not comfortable writing code with others over their shoulder or under pressure, people who cant afford to devote lengthy training time due to family circumstance.
+say it out loud "CODING TEST SUCKS" and bring this issue to your congress men/women as this practice could potentially be used as a tool for discrimination, e.g. age, gender, race, etc. Not to mention, it puts some people in disadvantages, e.g. sensitive people who are not comfortable writing code with others over their shoulder or under pressure, people who cant afford to devote lengthy training time for some reasons.

-People of my generation were not trained to do this stupid thing to others.
+People of my generation were not trained to do this stupid and cruel thing to others.
 In the past, the purpose of an interview is to make sure the candidates have proper training and experience to do the job.
 That's how we recruited people.
 I went through many startups of my own and others.
 I also worked for some big companies and, in the process, I hired many software engineers in my career.
 Yet, there was only once occasion when I requested a candidate to do a small take-home project to make sure he has the right skills for the job.

 Unfortunately, nowadays, many companies in the industry are blindly copying and incorporating this whole stupid coding challenge culture without thinking how it is going to effect someone else's career and life.
 Apparently,